SaiRuthvik17/UMBC-DATA606-Capstone/Docs/Proposal.md

 - Link to the author's GitHub profile: https://github.com/SaiRuthvik17

-- Link to the author's LinkedIn progile: www.linkedin.com/in/sai-ruthvik-anantapalli-884b43227
+- Link to the author's LinkedIn profile: www.linkedin.com/in/sai-ruthvik-anantapalli-884b43227

 ## 2. Background